A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Subdividing DNN to improve cryptanalytical extraction

-\textbf{Extraction of \textit{always-on} neurons.} For \textit{always-on} neurons, the search for critical points can be extremely long and costly in queries.
-Furthermore, due to the sequential paradigm of our attack, applying our methodology on a layer without complete extraction of the previous ones is impossible.
-It is then crucial to extract all neurons at each layer.
-Since we know that the neuron is \textit{always-on}, one solution is to consider the neuron's activation function, \textit{i.e}, the ReLU function, as the identity and treat the neuron as a weighted skip connection between this layer and the next one.
-Let $\boldsymbol{X} \in \mathbb{R}^n$ be the input of a layer $l$ composed of $m$ neurons and $\eta$ a \textit{always-on} neuron in this layer $l$ with $\boldsymbol{\theta} \in \mathbb{R}^n$ (resp. $\beta_{\eta}$) its weight vector (resp. bias).
-Let $\lambda$ be a neuron in layer $l+1$ and $\boldsymbol{\gamma} \in \mathbb{R}^m$ (resp. $\beta_{\lambda}$) its weight vector (resp. bias).
-If we denote $\boldsymbol{A}_{i}$ the activation value of the neuron $i$ in layer $l$ corresponding to the input $\boldsymbol{X}$ of layer $l$, the neuron $\eta$ can be approximated as a skip connection to $\lambda$, and \autoref{eq:critical_pts} then becomes:
+\paragraph{Extraction of \textit{always-on} neurons.} For \textit{always-on} neurons, the search for critical points can be extremely long and query-intensive.
+Moreover, due to the sequential nature of our attack, applying our method to a layer without fully extracting the preceding layers is not possible.
+It is therefore essential to extract all neurons at each layer.
+Knowing that a neuron is \textit{always-on}, one approach is to treat its activation function, \textit{i.e.} the ReLU, as the identity function and model the neuron as a weighted skip connection between the current layer and the next.
+We illustrate this approximation for an \textit{always-on} neuron $\eta$ in the first extracted layer, as part of the signature associated with neuron $\lambda$ in the subsequent layer, in \autoref{fig:schema_alwayson}.

-A schematic description of the approximation process for \textit{always-on} neurons is provided in \Cref{appendix:schematic_alwayson}.
-As we can see, this equation remains linear with respect to the targeted neuron's weights.
-Based on \autoref{eq:skip_connection}, a new system of equations can be constructed for the targeted \textit{always-on} neuron.
-Using the same notations as in \autoref{eq:skip_connection}, we can described it in the following manner: